If you've recently found yourself half way through a box of sugary cereal before realizing you weren't even hungry, you're not alone.

 3. Being overworked

 Big presentation at work?
 Boss coming down on you hard?
+Having a hard time logging off at night?
 This is a huge stress-eating trigger for many people.
 Stress increases the hormone cortisol which causes you to be hungrier and crave the worst kind of carbs.
 This is why many people come home after a long day and reach for the frozen pizza or leftover chicken fried rice.
 If this is you, break the habit by creating a better routine.

 Take off your shoes, change your clothes, have a glass of water and reach for the ingredients to make the healthy dinner that you’ve now had time to prep and plan.
 This allows you time to decompress and evaluate your true hunger level, while also making more conscious decisions after having a few minutes to relax.